fivestarplugins/fivestarplugins.github.io/plugins/business-profile/user/getting-started/install.md

 ---
 {% include plugins/install.md %}

-Now that the plugin is installed and activated, you'll want to [set up your profile](setup).
+Now that the plugin is installed and activated, you'll want to run through [walk-through](setup).